keyokku/SurfaceChargingTray/README.md

 is always reachable, even if you'd previously navigated to a different page in the app.

+Please give it a few seconds to do switches or after you update hotkey settings, you can observe your taskbar if you don't see the Surface app window

 The Surface app's package family name varies between Surface generations (`Microsoft.SurfaceHub_8wekyb3d8bbwe`, `MicrosoftCorporationII.MicrosoftSurface_8wekyb3d8bbwe`, etc.).
 Both